Hormone Therapy VideoMacromedia Flash

 Breast Cancer 101 (Interactive Multimedia) - Aromatase InhibitorsMacromedia Flash

-If you have hormone receptor-positive breast cancer, hormone therapy with tamoxifen and/or an aromatase inhibitor (such as anastrozole, letrozole and exemestane) is a key part of your treatment.
+If you have hormone receptor-positive breast cancer, hormone therapy with tamoxifen and/or an aromatase inhibitor (anastrozole, letrozole or exemestane) is a key part of your treatment.

 Aromatase inhibitors are only used to treat postmenopausal women.
 Premenopausal women should not take aromatase inhibitors.
 And, women with certain heart problems should not take the aromatase inhibitor anastrozole.